The Declaration of Independence

 The founders were not ignorant of the problem.

-All of the participants in the Second Continental Congress who signed the Declaration of Independence knew that slavery was an issue that concerned the nation.
-Slavery had already been abolished in England and Europe.
-Many of the founders and other citizens in the colonies argued for emancipation.
-Although he was a slaveholder, Thomas Jefferson along with James Madison and Patrick Henry had tried to have the Virginia Assembly figure out how to stop the importation of slaves in 1772, but King George III stopped the Assembly from taking action.
+At the time of the Second Continental Congress, the issue of slavery was widely discussed among many philosophers and leaders in America and abroad.
+Some of the Founders and other citizens in the colonies argued for emancipation.
+Although he was a slaveholder, Thomas Jefferson, along with James Madison and Patrick Henry, had tried to have the Virginia Assembly figure out how to stop the importation of slaves in 1772, but King George III stopped the Assembly from taking action.

 In Jefferson's words: